 Sidecars are also used for passing controller configuration parameters and volume policies to the volume controller pod which is a data plane and for passing replica configuration parameters and replica data protection parameters to the volume replica pod.

-The Jiva storage engine is developed with Rancher's LongHorn and gotgt as the base.
-The entire Jiva engine is written in GO language and runs in the user space.
+Jiva storage engine is developed with Rancher's LongHorn and gotgt as the base.
+Jiva engine is written in GO language and runs in the user space.
 LongHorn controller synchronously replicates the incoming IO to the LongHorn replicas.
 The replica considers a Linux sparse file as the foundation for building the storage features such as thin provisioning, snapshotting, rebuilding etc. More details on Jiva architecture are written here.

 Node Disk Manager (NDM) fills a gap in the chain of tools required for managing persistent storage for stateful applications using Kubernetes.
 DevOps architects in the container era must serve the infrastructure needs of applications and of application developers in an automated way that delivers resilience and consistency across environments.
 These requirements mean that the storage stack must itself be extremely flexible so that Kubernetes and other software in the cloud-native ecosystem can easily use this stack.
 The NDM plays a foundational role in the storage stack for Kubernetes by unifying disparate disks and by providing the capability to pool them in part by identifying them as a Kubernetes object.
 Also, NDM discovers, provisions, monitors, and manages the underlying disks in such a way that Kubernetes PV provisioners such as OpenEBS and other storage systems and Prometheus can manage the disk subsystems.